vinorodrigues/bootstrap-dark/README.md

 </picture>
 ```

+All these techniques assume the image to show in its original state when hovered on.

 This last method provides you far more flexibility - in that you can have completely different images, remembering to keep the dimensions the same.
 The downside is that you need to create *(and maintain)* twice as many images.